oracle-livelabs/apex/proof-of-concept/1-installing-sample-datasets/create-data-model-using-ai.md

     !["click create sql script"](images/click-create-sql-script.png "")

-7. In the Script Editor page, to save, edit, and run the script, enter the following Script name and click **Run**.
-      - For Script Name: **Project Management Data Model**
+7. For Script Name: **Project Management Data Model**.
+Replace the script with below code:

     !["provide script name"](images/provide-script-name.png "")

-8. Replace the script with below:
+     >**Note:** We are replacing the code to ensure the lab can be completed as intended.
+The replacement is only for consistency with the lab steps and expected results.

     ```
     <copy>